clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 {{% /tab %}}
 {{< /tabpane >}}

-For more details regarding policy configuration, see [policies documentation][concept-policy].
+For more details regarding policy configuration, see [policies documentation][].

 ## Apply random load-balancing policy